Skip to Content

 Place the small pink cheeks on either side of the nose, by the bottom of the eyes, and glue in place.

-If using, glue the small brown eyebrows just about the eyes.
+If using, glue the small brown eyebrows just above the eyes near the top of the reindeer.

 Trace your child’s hand onto the dark brown paper two times and cut each handprint out.